-The basic course consists of a six-quarter block of instruction normally taken during the freshman and sophomore years.
+The Basic Course consists of a six-quarter block of instruction normally taken during the freshman and sophomore years.
 During the freshman year, two hours of instruction (one classroom and one Leadership Lab) are taken each week for three quarters.

-In the sophomore year three hours of instruction (two classroom and one Leadership Lab) are taken each week for three quarters.
-All freshman and sophomore military science classes are offered Fall, Winter and Spring quarters, with one credit hour being allowed each quarter.
+In the sophomore year, three hours of instruction (two classroom and one Leadership Lab) are taken each week for three quarters.
+One credit hour is allowed each quarter.